Our Motto: Opening a dialogue between science and society

 Q – Is there a cost to publish in Scientia?

-A – Yes, though this is not a publishing cost or APC.
+A – Yes, though this is not as simple as a publishing cost or APC.
 Our page cost covers the full production from writing to design through to the distribution and digital library archiving of the article.
 This is not an open access fee or an article processing charge, this is a TOTAL cost that covers the full service we offer.
 Please refer to the costing section on this page or contact us for more specific details.

 Q – Do you offer a discount on your costs?